gkovacs/gkovacs.github.com/index.markdown

 A: Because I cranked it out in 10 minutes using Markdown.

+Q: How do I pronounce your name?

+A: The "e" sound in Geza is the same as in "hey".
+The "cs" in Kovacs is pronounced "ch", not "ks".

 Q: What are your pseudonyms / other names?

 A: I go by [tuxcantfly](http://ubuntuforums.org/member.php?u=79823) on the Ubuntu forums and some other open-source software-related sites.
 My Vietnamese name is Minh Trung, for which the corresponding kanji are 明忠.
 My Hungarian name is Kovács Géza (Hungarian puts the surname first).
-The "cs" in Kovacs is pronounced "ch", not "ks".